 Let’s address the elephant in the room, and I’m not talking about the purple one I rode in on.
 Yes, I’m referring to the Epic Games Store mess.
 No, I’m not a fan of it, and no, I didn’t deduct points because of it.
-This was nothing that 4A Games was in charge of, they didn’t ask for it and it would be silly to score their game based on Deep Silver’s odd business tactics.
+This was nothing that 4A Games was in charge of, they didn’t ask for it, and it would be silly to score their game based on Deep Silver’s odd business tactics.
 So no, I won’t drop the score because the game isn’t available (outside of pre-orders) on Steam.
-Doing so would be a disrespect to the series, to the developers and to myself.
+Doing so would be a disrespect to the series, to the developers, and myself.
 It also would be a shame if people decide not to play the game due to the same tactics.
 It’s a wonderful title and one that should be played.
 Not sat on for another year or waited until the price drops.

 Metro Exodus releases on February 15, 2019, for the PlayStation 4, Xbox One, and PC.

 Review Disclosure Statement: A copy of Metro Exodus was provided to us by Deep Silver for review purposes.
-For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.
+For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.